chlubba/PyPNS/README.md

 Requirements
 ============

-To install PyPN you will need the following:
+To install PNPy you will need the following:

 - Python modules numpy, scipy and matplotlib
 - NEURON (from http://www.neuron.yale.edu) compiled as a Python module, so the following should execute without error in Python console::